Agusio/Cursed-Hands/README.md

 ## Credits

-Created by Agustín Castellanos and github.com/Gennyp as an academic project for Escuela Da Vinci.
+Created by Agustin Castellanos and github.com/Gennyp as an academic project for Escuela Da Vinci.